snowiewdev/cheatsheet/terminal.md

 cp new-file.txt new-folder/new-file-copy.txt
 ```

-Copy whole folder with files inside to anthoer folder (all in folder1 will be cloned to folder2)
+Copy whole folder with files inside to another folder (all in folder1 will be cloned to folder2)
 ```
 cp -rv folder1 folder2
 ```